pulumi/pulumi-hugo/themes/default/content/blog/extending-pulumi-languages-with-yaml-cue-jsonnet-rust/index.md

 We represent all the "available" resources via the `Resource` enum, which has a special annotation to indicate the "type" for Pulumi.
 We also represent the top level YAML that Pulumi expects as the `Pulumi` type.

-Lastly, we implement our `fn main` and create our resources - finishing by printing the YAML to `stdout`.
+Lastly, we implement our `fn main` and create our resources, finishing by printing the YAML to `stdout`.

 ```rust
 use serde_yaml;